Lattice Size and Generalized Basis Reduction in Dimension 3: Introduction

 \section{Introduction}

-The {\it lattice size} $\operatorname{ls}_X(P)$ of a non-empty lattice polytope $P\subset\R^n$ with respect to a set $X$ of positive Jordan measure was defined in \cite{CasCools} as the smallest $l$ such that $T(P)$ is contained in the $l$-dilate of $X$ for some unimodular transformation $T$.
-Note that when $X=[0,1]\times\R^{n-1}$, the lattice size of a lattice polytope $P$ with respect to $X$ is the lattice width $\w(P)$, a very important and well-studied invariant.
-Of particular interest are the cases when $X$ is either the standard $n$-dimensional simplex $\Sigma$ or the unit cube $\square=[0,1]^n$.
-This paper is devoted to the study of $\lss(P)$ in dimensions 2 and 3.
+The lattice size was defined and studied by Castryck and Cools in~\cite{CasCools} in the context of simplification of a defining equation of an algebraic curve.
+Their work builds on the work of Schicho~\cite{Schicho} who developed an ``onion skins'' procedure for unimodularly mapping a lattice polygon inside a small multiple of the standard simplex.
+The {\it lattice size} $\operatorname{ls}_X(P)$ of a lattice polytope $P\subset\R^d$ with respect to a set $X\subset \R^d$ of positive Jordan measure is the smallest integer $l\geq 0$ such that $T(P)$ is contained in the $l$-dilate of $X$ for some unimodular transformation $T$.
+See Example~\ref{e:lsdef} for an illustration of this definition.

+When $X=[0,1]\times\R^{d-1}$, the lattice size of a lattice polytope $P$ with respect to $X$ is the lattice width $\w(P)$, an important invariant in lattice geometry and its applications, see the introduction to~\cite{CFB}.
+Of particular interest are also the cases when $X$ is either the standard $d$-dimensional simplex $\Delta$ or the unit cube $\square=[0,1]^d$, as explained at the end of this section.

-The motivation for studying $\operatorname{ls}_X(P)$ comes from algebraic geometry, as explained below.
-Lattice size is also useful when dealing with questions that arise when studying lattice polytopes.
+The idea of the ``onion skins'' algorithm of~\cite{CasCools, Schicho} for computing the lattice size of a polygon $P$ is based on the observation that when one passes from $P$ to the convex hull of its interior lattice points, its lattice size $\ls(P)$ drops by 3 (and $\lss (P)$ by 2) unless $P$ belongs to a list of exceptional cases, which Castryck and Cools describe in~\cite{CasCools}.
+One can then compute the lattice size by successively peeling off ``onion skins'' of the polygon.